neutrons/PyRS/README.rst

 Installation using an anaconda environment
 ------------------------------------------
-Anaconda environments are only supported on Linux using python 3.8
+Anaconda environments are only supported on OSx (x86) and Linux using python 3.8

 1. Configure anaconda environment: